chris56974/dark-session-manager/README.md

 # [Dark Session Manager (DSM)](https://github.com/chris56974/dark-session-manager)

 DSM is a session manager inspired by [Workona](https://workona.com/), except the emphasis is not on work but on organized browsing.
+[Click here to go to DSM on the Chrome Webstore](https://chrome.google.com/webstore/detail/dark-session-manager/koliemhjhigddgnlnaanhijbfdhfkeba).

 ## Development